Magenic/OrgPortal/README.md

 The WinRT client app displays content from a URL, allowing the app to function as an informational portal as well as a private store.
 It also lists private apps available for installation based on information provided by the ASP.NET server.

+The system tray app provides a set of admin related functionality, including:

+* Enter and activate a side-loading unlock key
+* Get a temporary development/test unlock key
+* Show a log of activity

+The web site provides a set of admin related functionality, including:

+* Upload appx files to server so they are available for deployment to clients
+* Set the auto-install/auto-update designation for each appx
+* Remove an appx from the server, preventing future installs to clients

 **Note:** This solution does not bypass the need to unlock your device for side-loading, or alter the requirement for the appx package to be signed using a trusted certificate.
 You will need to meet those two requirements before OrgPortal will function on a device.

 **Note:** OrgPortal only works with Intel-based devices.
 There is no way to run a system tray app on an ARM device, so they are not supported by this solution.